-Provides students with an understanding of the methods used to measure consumption, beneficial and adverse effects, and cost-effectiveness of drugs in communities; research design and skills used to appraise epidemiological research and clinical trial design.
+Provides students with an understanding of the methods used to measure consumption, beneficial and adverse effects, and cost-effectiveness of drugs in communities; research design and skills are used to appraise epidemiological research and clinical trial design.

 1. Understand the techniques used to measure medicinal drug consumption;

 2. Understand the factors that influence the prescribing and consumption of medicinal drugs;

 3. Understand the methods used to measure beneficial and adverse effects of drugs in the community;